 What about my legal costs?

-As accidents leave injured workers in precarious financial situations, we offer to act for you on a ‘conditional fees’ basis, meaning we will not charge you our professional fees unless you obtain a successful outcome.
-Disbursements including any medico-legal reports are generally payable as incurred or can by agreement be deferred until the conclusion of the matter.
+As accidents leave injured workers in precarious financial situations, this firm (amongst others) offers to act for workers on a ‘conditional fees’ (“no win, no fee”) basis, meaning we do not charge our professional fees unless you achieve a successful outcome.
+Disbursements, including any medico-legal reports, are generally payable as and when incurred, but there are other options available where an injured worker cannot afford to pay at the relevant time.

 Time limits for bringing a claim